T1M0THYYT/bedrock_style_web/README.md

 This is a website that uses the ore ui style from Minecraft Bedrock.

-Assets used from minecraft bedrock dirrectly, buttons textures copied from the ore ui design system.
+Assets used are from minecraft bedrock directly, buttons textures copied from the ore ui design system.